A digital product that sells while you sleep is the ultimate dream, but you might be wondering how to create digital products in the first place.

 - Indirect desires they have that your product will solve (indirectly)

 Here’s an example of this buyer persona in action with the weight loss example:

 This helps you understand not just how your product will solve a single pain point (such as losing weight), but also how your product will impact their life (she will look like the perfect mom).

 Note that you should be talking to potential customers to fill out this form rather than just guessing.
 If you’re guessing, you’ll miss out on a lot of key pain points and underlying struggles.

-Now that you have a rough idea of the product and your customer, the next step is to consider a pricing point.
-This is essential, as a $5 ebook will require much less work than a $300 monthly subscription newsletter or $3,000 course.
+Your pricing point is essential, as a $5 ebook will require much less work than a $300 monthly subscription newsletter or $3,000 course.